kcbabo/sandbox/camel-metadata.md

 Proposal
 ========
 Camel has traditionally followed a "type-less" model for integration, where endpoints do not have contracts and processors do not have knowledge of the type of a message being processed.
 We propose several additions to Camel to provide information on message types and to declare contracts within Camel configuration to support staticly-typed interactions.
-Adding these capabilities to Camel will produce the following benefits to Camel users:
+Adding these capabilities to Camel will provide the following benefits to Camel users:
-	- Static evaluation and validation of data types and interactions in an application.
+* Static evaluation and validation of data types and interactions in an application.
-	- Runtime evaluation of data types and interactions
+* Runtime evaluation of data types and interactions
-	- The ability to start with a weak/dynamically typed application and move to a statically typed application
+* The ability to start with a weak/dynamically typed application and move to a statically typed application
-	- Support for declarative transformation / automatic type conversion
+* Support for declarative transformation / automatic type conversion
-	- Support for declarative validation of data types
+* Support for declarative validation of data types

 Contract Metadata
 =================